Choosing a Major

 My major must match my career/My major will determine what I do with the rest of my life.

 In fact – graduates with a Bachelor's degree can work in many different fields, regardless of their major!
 There are only a few careers that require specific majors, such as accounting, engineering, nursing, etc. You will find that most employers hire well rounded, skilled people with potential - not majors.
 Check out "What can I do with a major in…" to see the possibilities for various majors.
-You can also view the WWU Graduate Survey to find out what recent graduates have done with their degrees just 6 months out of college!
+You can also view the WWU Graduate Outcomes Report to find out what recent graduates have done with their degrees!

 To increase your opportunities in various fields, you should work on developing the skills that employers are looking for.
 You can do this with any major!
 Think of it as job freedom!